San Pancho Living

 Jungle orchid tour with Lo de Perla Jungle Garden.
 Guests rave about this guided jungle walk and orchid tour steeped in revelations about jungle ecosystems.
 Call 322-181-1909 or fill in the contact form on their website.

-Polo matches at La Patrona Polo Club & Equestrian Center in San Pancho.
+Polo Sunday brunch at La Patrona Polo Club & Equestrian Center in San Pancho.
 A part of the international polo circuit, La Patrona recently completed a new, world-class equestrian center.
 Email info@LaPatronaPoloClub.com.

 Scuba diving sites include underwater mountains, large caves and sightings of massive sea turtles, manta rays and schooling fish.
-Sayulita Entourage leads excusions limited to four divers and a PADI instructor.
+Sayulita Entourage leads excursions limited to four divers and a PADI instructor.

 Snorkeling in the calm waters surrounding Isla Coral, about a half-hour drive north of San Pancho (plus a panga boat ride off of the beach), comes with sightings of blue-footed booby birds and other marine wildlife.
 Mexitreks, based in Sayulita, offers guided tours.
 Book from their website.